BS in Fire Science

 Additional information

-If you're enrolled for the first time at the College in September 2020 or thereafter, you must complete the major in the form presented here.
-If you enrolled prior to that date, you may choose the form shown here or the earlier version of the major.
+If you enrolled for the first time at the College in September 2020 or after that, you must complete the major in the form presented here.
+If you enroll prior to that date, you may choose the form shown here or the earlier version of the major.
 A copy of the earlier version may be obtained in the 2019-20 Undergraduate Bulletin